-The results for the D00146 survey are submitted separately to this Descriptive Report as the S-57 feature file, BASE Surface, CARIS .hob files, georeferenced imagery, Chart Comparison Spreadsheet, etc. on the USB hard drive.
-Refer to Appendix I of the Data Acquisition and Processing Report for a list of all the deliverable files from D00146.
+The results for the D00144 survey are submitted separately to this Descriptive Report as the S-57 feature file, BASE Surface, CARIS .hob files, georeferenced imagery, Chart Comparison Spreadsheet, etc. on the USB hard drive.
+Refer to Appendix I of the Data Acquisition and Processing Report for a list of all the deliverable files from D00144.

-Below is a table listing the S-57 feature objects found in the S-57 feature file (US500146.000):
+Below is a table listing the S-57 feature objects found in the S-57 feature file (US500144.000):

 S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Coastline COALNE L The high waterline.
 Where depth equals 0 relative to MHW.
 Category of Coastline (CATCOA) The spatial attribute QUAPOS is used when coastline is interpolated from the (GTR) tags or the georeferenced imagery.
 Depth Contour DEPCNT L The approximate location of the line of equal depth.
 Also referred to as a depth curve.
 Value of depth contour (VALDCO) Tenix has delivered the 4, 8, and 12m curve.
 0 curve is not delivered for recon sheets due to lack of coverage.
-Land Area LNDARE P The solid portion of the Earth's surface, as opposed to sea, water.
+Land Area LNDARE Р The solid portion of the Earth's surface, as opposed to sea, water.
 Used for defining islet point features.
-Land Elevation LNDELV P The vertical distance of a point or level measured from a specified vertical datum.
+Land Elevation LNDELV Р The vertical distance of a point or level measured from a specified vertical datum.
 Elevation (ELEVAT) Used for defining islet heights related to MLLW.
-Underwater / Awash Rock UWTROC P A concreted mass of stony material or coral which dries, is awash or is below the water surface.
-Water level effect (WATLEV) Quality of sounding measurement (QUASOU) Value of sounding (VALSOU) Unsurveyed Areas UNSARE A Unsurveyed area.
-Information (INFORM) Used to define gaps in data coverage.
-INFORM has been identified from SEZ, GLS (GS) tags.
+Underwater / Awash Rock UWTROC Р A concreted mass of stony material or coral which dries, is awash or is below the water surface.
+Water level effect (WATLEV) Quality of sounding measurement (QUASOU) Technique of sounding measurement (TECSOU)

-S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Weed / Kelp WEDKLP P, A Usually large, blade-shaped or vine-like brown algae.
+S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Water Turbulence WATTUR A The disturbance of water caused by the interaction of any combination of waves, currents, tidal streams, wind, shoal patches and obstructions.
+Category of water turbulence (CATWAT) Used for delineating gaps due to white water, defined by (GW) tags exported from the GS.
+Weed / Kelp WEDKLP Р, А Usually large, blade-shaped or vine-like brown algae.
 Category of weed / kelp (CATWED) Polygon limits defined using the (GK) tags exported from the GS.
 Kelp point features defined using the (GKP) tags exported from the GS and georeferenced imagery.

-Table 2: S-57 Attribution for the S-57 feature file (US500146.000)
+Table 2: S-57 Attribution for the S-57 feature file (US500144.000)

-Recommendations for charting action for registry number D00146 are provided in Sections D.1.1 to D.1.6 below.
+Recommendations for charting action for registry number D00144 are provided in Sections D.1.1 to D.1.6 below.
 In the case of Lidar Reconnaissance surveys, features for examination are not provided as part of the deliverables.
 All features that appear in the chart comparison that have not accurately had least depth determined by lidar are populated with an "N" in the Least Depth Found column of the Chart Comparison Spreadsheet.
 In these cases "N/A" has been populated in the Charting Recommendations column.
 Thus, where the least depth has not been found by lidar, no recommended charting action has been specified.
 The determination of least depth is at the discretion of the ships conducting junctioning to the Lidar Reconnaissance coverage, and their results should be reported for charting action to MCD in due course.

 In the case of areas where least depth has not been found by lidar, that may pose a hazard to surface vessels conducting junctioning, a "Caution Area" has been defined.
-A list of Caution Areas has been supplied as one of the deliverables for Lidar Reconnaissance sheets and is contained in a CARIS .hob file (D00146 Caution.hob).
+A list of Caution Areas has been supplied as one of the deliverables for Lidar Reconnaissance sheets and is contained in a CARIS .hob file (D00144\Caution.hob).